nigelhartm/reinforcement_learning_jigsaw_puzzle/README.md

 Average Brute Force (Turn: 32.08 Used: 10.74 Not used: 21.34

 ## Rewards
-To get an idea about if this is bad or good here some information about the rewards:
+To get an idea about if this is bad or good here some information about the rewards:<br>
-10 or fewer: Large treasure chest
+10 or fewer: Large treasure chest<br>
-11 to 24: medium treasure chest
+11 to 24: medium treasure chest<br>
-25 or more: small tresure chest
+25 or more: small tresure chest<br>